MicrosoftDocs/dynamics-365-fraud-protection/content/set-up-purchase-protection.md

 ## <a name="device"></a>  Integrate device fingerprinting

-Fraud Protection offers sophisticated Device fingerprinting functionality that significantly enhances our model scoring.
-Device fingerprinting can be integrated into either the partner's hosted page or the merchant's webpage.
+Fraud Protection offers sophisticated Device fingerprinting functionality that significantly enhances your model scoring.
+Device fingerprinting can be integrated into either a partner's hosted page or a merchant's webpage.
 View our Swagger UI to visualize and interact with the API’s resource here, [Set up device fingerprinting](device-fingerprinting.md).

 ## <a name="test"></a>  Test and validate Purchase Protection